Introduction: Welcome to Berlin

 Berlin has many flea markets happening all over the city.
 Some specialising in antiques, others in art, but most are general flea markets with old trinkets, GDR memorabilia, records, furniture and the like for sale.

-One of the largest and most famous flat markets is at Mauerpark, which takes place every Sunday from 7am to 5pm.
+One of the largest and most famous flea markets ( There are lots of items to hunt through- all from aged vinyl records to vintage fashions to antiques and nicknacks ) takes place here every Sunday, from 7am to 5pm.
 One reason for its fame is the associated outdoor karaoke in an amphitheatre where brave souls can belt out their favourite tunes in front of a large crowd in the so-called bear pit.
 This starts at 3pm.